About Chkobba — History & Culture

-🏛️ Origins & History
+🏛️ Origins & History of Chkobba

 Chkobba (Arabic: شكبة, also spelled Chkoba, Shkobba, or Chkouba) is a traditional Tunisian card game that has been a cornerstone of North African culture for centuries.
 The game traces its roots to the Mediterranean trading routes that connected Italy, Tunisia, Libya, and Algeria.